einobaka/hw04-js-APIquiz-gt/README.md

 ![Correct Answer](https://github.com/einobaka/hw04-js-APIquiz-gt/blob/master//assets/correct.png)

-Screenshot of the game when there is an incorrect answer:
+Screenshot of the game when there is an incorrect answer, also indicating the user lost 5 seconds of time:

 ![Incorrect Answer](https://github.com/einobaka/hw04-js-APIquiz-gt/blob/master//assets/incorrect.png)